 Limoncello Spritz

-A fun twist on the Aperol Spritz, the popular Italian drink the Limoncello Spritz will delight your taste buds for sure!
+A fun twist on the Aperol Spritz, the popular Italian drink, the Limoncello Spritz, will surely delight your taste buds!

-These traditional Italian drinks is great on a hot summer day!
-Be sure to try this drink in Italy, especially on the Amalfi Coast.
+These traditional Italian drinks are great on a hot summer day!
+Try this drink in Italy, especially on the Amalfi Coast.

 Make a Limoncello Spritz